Genomics-KingLab/bioinformatics-support/scripts/calibrated-alignment/README.md

 │   ├── <your-sample>-fragments-uniqMap-<genomeOfInterest>.bam.bai
 ├── bed
 │   ├── <your-sample>-fragments-calibratedGenCov-<genomeOfInterest>.bg ## a bedGraph file containing a scaled genome coverage of the number of fragments uniquely mapping to the genome of interest (ie, scaled = calibrated on the number of fragments mapping to the spike-in genome)
-│   ├── <your-sample>-fragments-uniqMap-<genomeOfInterest>.bed ## same content as the above bam file but in a bed format --> to be moved to tmp folder
 ├── bigwig
 │   ├── <your-sample>-fragments-calibratedGenCov-<genomeOfInterest>.bw  ## same as the bedGraph above but in a bigWig format for visualisation
 ├── logs